EQTPartners/GenCeption/README.md

 ## Contribute

-After evaluating a model, please [**create a PR (Pull-Request)**](https://huggingface.co/spaces/valbuc/GenCeption/discussions?new_pr=true) in the 🤗 Space and add your model details and results to `leaderboard/leaderboard.json`.
-This will add your results to the [🔥🏅️**Leaderboard**🏅️🔥](https://huggingface.co/spaces/valbuc/GenCeption).
+The GenCeption evaluation utilizes MME images, you can request it as [described here](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/blob/Evaluation/README.md#our-mllm-works).

-For contributions to the codebase, please submit a PR in this GitHub repository.
-To run our code, start by creating your virtual environment:
+We recommend to start by creating your virtual environment and installing dependencies:

 ```{bash}
 conda create --name genception python=3.10 -y